Certora/Examples/CVLByExample/Immutable/Readme.md

 ```

 ## 5. Direct Storage Access Support
-Works only if the private immutable variable has a getter.
+Works only if the private immutable variable is being used in external function.

 ### Execution Command: